Workplaces and Public Places

-Restaurants, bars, food trucks and other food and drink establishments (e.g., wineries, breweries and distilleries) can open on June 19 for dining in outdoor areas only, such as patios, curbside, parking lots and adjacent premises.
-Restaurants can continue to provide take-out, drive-through, and delivery service.
+All restaurants, bars, concession stands, and other food and drink establishments may open for indoor dine-in, dining in outdoor areas such as patios, curbside, parking lots and adjacent premises and take-out, drive-through, and delivery service.

-Establishments must take appropriate measures to ensure physical distancing of at least two metres between patrons from different households, including:
+Establishments must take appropriate measures to ensure physical distancing of at least two metres between tables, including:

 - Using reservations.